sofpag/sofpag/README.md

-- 👋 Hi, I’m Sofía Pagura
+#           👋 Hi, I’m Sofía
-- 👀 I’m interested in history, fiction novels, baking and learn always more and more, so, code is very interesting.
+##  A newbie to the world of coding.

+- 🔭 You can see what I'm doing in https://github.com/sofpag/Portal-News-and-suscribe-section
-- 🌱 I’m currently learning HTML, CSS and JavaScript
+- 🌱 I’m currently learning JavaScript and a lot more thank to Radium Rocket!
-- 📫 How to reach me sofiapagura@gmail.com

 This is a repository made for Radium Rocket's course: Software Developer.

-You can see what I'm doing in https://sofpag.github.io/dosko-g-basd-2021-class-3/

 <!---